nicocardiel/numina-tools/tools/crmasks/crmasks.md

 ```

 From this point onward, the program can be used in the same way as in Example 1.

+If the user obtains incorrect values when applying the cross-correlation
+technique but has another way to estimate the offsets between individual
+exposures, those values can be entered explicitly under the parameter
+`mm_xy_offsets`.
+In this case, each pair of offsets (X, Y) must be provided
+on a separate line for each individual exposure.

 (description-of-parameters-in-requirements)=
 ## Parameters in the requirements section